 The Equality Act came into force in October 2010, it includes general and specific legal duties which public bodies must meet.

-One of the specific duties we must meet is to publish information to show how we meet the general equality duty in the way we provide services, employ people and make decisions.
-This must be published at least once a year.
+This includes setting and publishing equality objectives and publishing information annually to show how we meet the general equality duty in the way we provide services, employ people and make decisions.

 Gender Pay Gap